 Inland of Cape Town, languid days can be spent exploring the hilly Cape Winelands, hopping from one wine estate to the next.
 Between tasting sessions, stop in stately Stellenbosch and explore its impressive wealth of thatched and gabled Cape Dutch architectural landmarks; then take a relaxed lunch at the village of Franschhoek, where its French Huguenot heritage is reflected in a tight huddle of award-winning restaurants.

-Good for: Beaches, day walks, birds, surfing, whale-watching, food, caving, ostrich farms
+Best for beaches, day walks, birds, surfing, whalewatching, food, caving, ostrich farms

 Route: Cape Town - Hermanus - George - Oudtshoorn - Wilderness - Plettenberg Bay - Storms River Mouth - Jeffreys Bay - Port Elizabeth - Addo Elephant NP

 When to visit: Year-round.
-October to May are the driest and warmest months; whales are present June to November, with sightings peaking in September/October.
+October to May are the driest and warmest months; whales are present June to November, with sightings peaking in September and October.